NDunn244/azure-network-protocol/README.md

 <br />

 <p>
-Lastly we will filter for RDP traffic.
-When we enter tcp.port==3389, traffic is spammed non-stop because we are using Remote Desktop Protocol to connect to our Virtual Machine
+Finally, you will filter for RDP(Remote Desktop Protocol) traffic in Wireshark.
+When you enter tcp.port==3389, the traffic is spammed non-stop because you are using Remote Desktop Protocol(a live stream) to connect to the Virtual Machine, therefore traffic is always transmitted.
 </p>
 <p>
 <img src="https://i.imgur.com/acWI0Hj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>